WestpacGEL/GEL/website/README.md

 `pm2` can be finicky.
 Some issues to be aware of:

 - Make sure you only ever make changes in the `develop` branch.
 When ready to deploy to staging merge `develop` into `staging`.
-When ready to deploy live merge `develop` into `master`.
-The `develop` branch should be where things happen while `master` and `staging` are branches merged into.
+When ready to deploy live merge `staging` into `master`.
+The `develop` branch should be where things happen while `master` and `staging` are branches you merge into.
 - Multiple steps in the process reference the [`pm2-ecosystem.json`](../pm2-ecosystem.json) config but, potentially, different version of it.
   This can cause unexpected behaviour if overlooked.
 - Code is pulled from the `staging` or `master` branch on GitHub; local changes to these branches are not considered.